huggingface/datasets/docs/source/dataset_streaming.rst

 As for :class:`datasets.Dataset` objects, you can process your data using ``map``.
 This is useful if you want to transform the data or rename/remove columns.
 Since the examples of an :class:`datasets.IterableDataset` are downloaded progressively, the :func:`datasets.IterableDataset.map` method processes the examples on-the-fly when you are iterating over the dataset (contrary to :func:`datasets.Dataset.map` which processes all the examples directly).

-For example, to tokenize your dataset you can do this:
+This example shows how to tokenize your dataset:

 .. code-block::